todiadiyatmo/wp-ffpc/readme.txt

 = How to use the plugin on Amazon Linux? =
 You have to remove the default yum package, named `php-pecl-memcache` and install `Memcached` through PECL.

-= Information: network wide settings always overwrite site settings = Since the plugin can be used as per-site configured in a network, if the plugin get network active later, the network settings will always overwrite the per site configuration.

-= Information: Log levels =
-Log levels ( if logging enabled ) includes info, warning and error level messages; error level most usually means PHP configuration error or missing plugin configuration.

-= Information: Using it with NGiNX =
-If the storage engine is either PHP Memcache or PHP Memcached extension, the created entries can be read and served directly from NGiNX ( if it has memcache or memc extension )
-A short configuration example is generated on the plugin settings page, under `NGiNX` tab according to the saved settings.
-**NOTE** Some features ( most of additional HTTP headers for example, like pingback, shortlink, etc. ) will not be available with this solution.

-= Information: Support & Info =
-I provide support for the plugin as best as I can, but it comes without guarantee.
-Please post feature requests to [WP-FFPC feature request topic](http://wordpress.org/support/topic/feature-requests-14 "WP-FFPC feature request topic").

-= PLugin requirements =
-* WordPress >= 3.0

-and **at least one** of the following for storage backend:
-* PHP APC
-* PHP Memcached > 0.1.0
-* PHP Memcache > 2.1.0

 == Screenshots ==

 1. settings screen, cache type and basic settings